Have you been in this situation: you press the key fob and……nothing happens, or you have to come really close to the car for the key fob to work?

 Pull out the battery holder.
 Remember the correct previous position in order to return it properly

 • Put the new battery inside the battery holder

 Make sure that you have the correct replacement battery (the battery type is stamped on the battery itself, just find one with the same characteristics).

-If it has clips, put the two parts of the housing back together and clip into place.
+If it has clips, put the two parts of the housing back together and clip it into place.
 Make sure everything fits properly so you don’t break a clip or damage the key fob housing.

 • Give it a try, see if it works.